openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Prerequisites
 -------------

-This guide assumes that your host PC is running Ubuntu 20.04 LTS, with at least 32GB of free disk space and 16GB of RAM as minimum requirement.
+This guide assumes that your host machine is running Ubuntu 20.04 LTS, with at least 32GB of free disk space and 16GB of RAM as minimum requirement.

 The following prerequisites must be available on the host system: